ksh168/smolink-url_shortener/README.md

 * You can also edit the readme and make it more user friendly to help out new contributors.

+### Goals of this project

+* Users can create personalized URLs

+* Ability to view stats for individual links by adding "-stats" to URL

+* User can create a account and then generate and manage all the stats from there

+* Security against cyber attacks

+(more will be added along the way)

 ### Link to resources for first timers: